 This creamy, crumbly Vegan Quiche screams summer.
 A cheesy butternut squash filling entwined with succulent baby spinach, all encased in a crisp, gluten-free pastry shell.
 Whether you serve it hot or cold, it tastes immense.

-The gluten-free pastry base is flourless.
+The gluten-free pastry base is flourless and has been adapted from my Cheese and Onion Pasty.
 It is made from almond flour, chickpea flour and cornstarch giving it a significantly higher protein content than its conventional pastry counterparts.
 The fat content naturally present in the almonds allows the pastry to maintain a buttery texture without becoming dry.

 The filling is lusciously creamy with umami tones coming from the yeast flakes and miso paste.
 The addition of butternut squash gives it a mild sweetness and when combined with creamy, earthy spinach, the diversity of textures and flavours is simply out of this world.